SmalkiGroove/heroes-expansion/doc/HEROES.md

 ---
 __KARLI :__
-Sharp Blade - Engineer
+Sharp Blade - Mountain Lord

 • All Spearwielders in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
-• Hero has Advanced Combat skill and Coordination.
+• Hero starts with Advanced Combat skill and the Coordination perk.
-• Each turn of a friendly Spearwielder during combats, the hero uses Coordination on it.
+• Each turn of a friendly Spearwielder during combat, the hero uses Coordination on it.

 Starting Skills
 • Runelore